datarightplus/datarightplus-admission-control-baseline/draft-authors-cdrplus-admission-control-baseline.md

 The Ecosystem Authority SHALL operate a Certificate Authority (CA), in accordance with ??TLS-Spec??.

 The Certificate Authority:

 1. **MUST** issue certificates of at least 2048 bits
 2. **MUST** issue certificates using the RSA encryption suite
 3. **MUST** enforce the certificate profile as specified for each participant
 4. **MUST NOT** issue certificates exceeding 365 days
-2. **SHOULD** issue participant certificates via an Intermediate CA
+5. **SHOULD** issue participant certificates via an Intermediate CA

 ## Authentication

 For endpoints requiring authentication the Ecosystem Authority **SHALL** authenticate the confidential client using `private_key_jwt` specified in section 9 of [@!OIDC-Core].

 - Establishment of trust between two parties, notably Data Holder and Data Recipient
 - Centralised Certificate Authority to ensure transport level enforcement of ecosystem trust

-# Terms & Definitions

-TODO

 {backmatter}